AFCA Supportersclub

-The AFCA Supportersclub is an independent and official supporters' association linked to AFC Ajax football club, based in Amsterdam, Netherlands.
+The AFCA Supportersclub is an independent and official supporters' association linked to AFC Ajax, a football club based in Amsterdam, Netherlands.

-The groups administration and financial structure is completely separate from that of the football club, which allows the group to fully dedicate themselves to the interest of the clubs' supporters without there being any conflict of interest.
-The group is particularly dedicated to preserving the Ajax traditions, taking a stand on topics such as the club appearance, the integration of youth players and have been particularly aggressive in the restoration of the former Ajax logo.
+The group's administration and financial structure is separate from that of the football club, which allows the group to fully dedicate themselves to the interest of the club's supporters without there being any conflict of interest.
+The group is particularly dedicated to preserving the Ajax traditions, taking a stand on topics such as the club's appearance, the integration of youth players and has been particularly aggressive in the restoration of the former Ajax logo.

-Together with the SVA (Supportersvereniging Ajax), the organization has officially been recognized by Ajax as the clubs' second supporters group, since their integration into the supporters structure in 2006.
+Together with the SVA (Supportersvereniging Ajax), the organization has officially been recognized by Ajax as the club's second supporters group, since their integration into the supporters structure in 2006.

 History

-Founded on 31 August 1999 as the Onafhankelijke Fanclub Ajax (OFA) the fan club became an official supporters club of AFC Ajax on 10 October 2006, after the group merged with the Ajax Supporters Delegatie (ASD) to form the AFCA Supportersclub after representatives of the group attended a board meeting that same day.
-The newly formed AFCA Supportersclub would give the club supporters a more solid ground from which to express their views and an organization to discuss matters of interest pertaining to both parties, such as the collective influence surrounding the atmosphere in the Stadium during home matches.
-With a reported 42,000 members the Supportersclub hold a degree of influence in matters pertaining to the club, and were even able to introduce honorary club member Ronald Pieloor as an official member of the board at AFC Ajax, giving the group a voice to address the supporters needs within the scope of actual team affairs.
+Founded on August 31, 1999 as the Onafhankelijke Fanclub Ajax (OFA) the fan club became an official supporters club of AFC Ajax on October 10, 2006, after the group merged with the Ajax Supporters Delegatie (ASD) to form the AFCA Supportersclub after representatives of the group attended a board meeting that same day.
+The newly formed AFCA Supportersclub would give the club supporters a more solid ground from which to express their views and an organization to discuss matters of interest pertaining to both parties, such as the collective influence surrounding the atmosphere in the stadium during home matches.
+With a reported 42,000 members, the supporters club holds a degree of influence in matters pertaining to the club and was even able to introduce honorary club member Ronald Pieloor as an official member of the board at AFC Ajax, giving the group a voice to address the supporters needs within the scope of actual team affairs.

 Supporters Advisory Committee

 The Supporters Advisory Committee (SAC) (Dutch: Supporters Advies Commissie) is an initiative by Axios, the AFCA Supportersclub and the SVA (Supportersvereniging Ajax).
-The committee provide advise and support in disputes with the KNVB, if one has been wrongfully banned from a Stadium due to past incidences, the SAC can help to provide a neutral standpoint without being affected by the outcome.
-Many supporters are often overwhelmed by the many rules and regulations of the ruling committee over football in the Netherlands, and the SAC help to bring clarity to any given situation.
+The committee provides advice and support in disputes with the KNVB, if one has been wrongfully banned from a stadium due to past incidents the SAC can also help to provide a neutral standpoint without being affected by the outcome.
+Many supporters are often overwhelmed by the vast amount of rules and regulations of the ruling committee over football in the Netherlands, and the SAC help to bring clarity to any given situation.

 Supporters who have been banned can appeal the ban with the aid of the AFCA according to the KNVB Guidelines for Stadium bans '13/'14, after sufficient support has been provided and the supporter has expressed his remorse regarding previous actions, the SAC will then testify to AFC Ajax who can then decide on whether or not to appeal the ban and enroll the supporter in the KNVB forgiveness program.
-Supporters with bans exceeding the three year limit are exempt from the SAC.
+Supporters with bans exceeding the three-year limit are exempt from the SAC.